DigitallyRefined/ha-cloudflare-speed-test/README.md

 ## Configuration

-By default, a speed test will be run every hour.
-You can disable polling using system options and use the `update_entity` action to automate the speed test frequency.
+By default, a speed test will be run every hour or you can set a custom interval.

-If you want to define a specific interval at which your device is being polled for data, you can disable the default polling interval and create your own polling automation.
+If you want to select an exact time when the speed test should run (e.g. to be more specific such as once a day over night) you can disable the default polling interval and create your own timed automation.

-To add the automation:
+To disable polling and create your own timed automation:

-1. Go to **Settings** > **Devices & services**, and select your integration.
+1. Go to **Settings** > **Devices & services**, and select the Cloudflare Speed Test integration.
 2. On the integration entry, select the hamburger menu icon
    * Then, select **System options** and toggle the button to disable polling.
 3. To define your custom polling interval, create an automation.
    1. Go to [**Settings** > **Automations & scenes**](https://my.home-assistant.io/redirect/automations) and create a new automation.
-   2. Define any trigger and condition you like.
+   2. Define any triggers/conditions you like e.g. a time trigger.
    3. Select **Add action**, then, select **Other actions**.
    4. Select **Perform action**, and from the list, select the [`homeassistant.update_entity` action](https://www.home-assistant.io/integrations/homeassistant/#action-homeassistantupdate_entity) (note: only select one entity, the other entities will be automatically updated).
-4. Save your new automation to poll for data.
+4. Save the automation to automatically trigger based on your own schedule.

 ### Add to dashboard